rynaardb/rynaardb.github.io_BK/_posts/2020-02-11-swift-development-on-the-ipad-using-terraform-and-digital-ocean.md

 ### Installing dependencies

-Next we install all the dependencies needed for the tools and packages that we’re going to install.
+Next, we install all the dependencies needed for the tools and packages that we’re going to install.

 ### Installing tools